 Reduces stimulation of pain nerve receptors resulting in improved pain relief

-SWT can be used to treat a wide variety of musculoskeletal injuries:
+Shockwave therapy can be used to treat a wide variety of musculoskeletal injuries including:

-// Tennis Elbow // Plantar Fascitis // Rotator Cuff injuries // Tendinitis // Jumper’s Knee // Achilles Tendinopathy // Heel Spurs // Calcific Tendinitis of the Shoulder // Insertional Pain // Gluteus and Hip Tendinopathies
+Tennis Elbow // Plantar Fasciitis // Rotator Cuff injuries // Tendinitis // Jumper’s Knee // Achilles Tendinopathy // Heel Spurs // Calcific Tendinitis of the Shoulder // Insertional Pain // Gluteus and Hip Tendinopathies

 Shockwave therapy usually lasts for a couple minutes, and is often used in conjunction with other treatment.
 Your healthcare professional will determine if you are a suitable candidate for SWT upon your initial assessment.
 An individual’s response to SWT is unique, but the current literature suggests around 3-5 visits, separated by one week (or about 5-10 days apart) depending on a patient’s tolerance and their tissue response.